 Do You Need ID to Cash a Check?

-As United Bank explains, the USA Patriot Act has a “know your customer” provision that requires businesses conducting certain types of financial transactions to request ID.
+The Patriot Act has a “know your customer” provision that requires businesses conducting certain types of financial transactions to request ID.
 Producing valid identification helps prove your legitimacy as a customer and prevents the likelihood of fraud, identity theft, and money laundering.

 What Type of ID Do You Need to Cash a Check?